availproject/avail/fuzzing/README.md

 ## Parallel Execution

-Run the deployment.sh script inside the fuzzing directory with `./deployment.sh target_binary num_of_instances` command.
+Run the run_afl.sh script inside the fuzzing directory with `./run_afl.sh target_binary num_of_instances` command.
 The script will instantiate a single master node with multiple slave nodes, with no oversight needed.

 Use the AFL whatsup tool to monitor the execution.
 Use SIGKILL with individual fuzzer PIDs (provided by the `whatsup` tool) to kill the fuzzers when needed.